At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 However, the follies of the Episcopal Church continued to make headlines throughout the world, and I learned that practically all of the Episcopalian clergy and leaders whom I respected had left a long time ago.

-Then the local Anglican bishop assigned our priest to a different parish, and gave my little parish a new priest; someone whose authority I felt I could not submit to in light of my understanding of the Bible.
+Then our priest was assigned to a different parish, and my little parish got a new priest; someone whose authority I felt I could not submit to in light of my understanding of the Bible.
 I won't go into details, but it was crisis time; this church-hopper had run out of churches.

 I started attending a different Anglican parish farther from home, but I knew this was a temporary solution as the cancer in the Anglican Church continued to spread from parish to parish.
 I felt as if I were on a sinking ship, hoping and praying for a lifeline.

-The plan was to establish national networks of churches called personal ordinariates which would have their own leader (called an ordinary) who would answer directly to the pope rather than to a local Catholic bishop.
+The plan was to establish national networks of churches called personal ordinariates which would have their own leader (called an ordinary) who would answer directly to the pope.

 Until that moment, I had never dreamed of being a Catholic.
 I never doubted that faithful Catholics could go to heaven the same as Protestants, but they seemed to be weighed down by extra baggage; all those spooky statues and too much emphasis on Mary.

 The truth was, I didn't know much about the Catholic Church, and much of what I thought I knew turned out to be wrong.
-My views of the Catholic Church had been formed in the 1980's by anti-Catholic pamphlets such as the Catholic Chronicles by Keith Green and those infamous Chick Tracts (which were so offensive that even my evangelical Protestant pals were leary about using them in evangelism).
+My views of the Catholic Church had been formed in the 1980's by anti-Catholic pamphlets such as the Catholic Chronicles by Keith Green and those infamous Chick Tracts.
 Clearly, I had a lot of studying to do!

 One of my old acquaintances was an Anglican priest whom I had met in Japan in1987.
 After I returned to the Anglican Church and re-established contact, I found that he had left Japan and the Anglican Church a long time before, and he challenged me to seriously consider the claims of the Catholic Church.